Understanding Calcium Nodules in Pools

 How are calcium nodules formed in swimming pools?

-Essentially, a nodule is formed when calcium or cement compounds–usually calcium hydroxide (Ca[OH]2)–come out from within a surface due to some sort of weakness, like a small crack, hole or void.
-Once out in the pool itself, these calcium compounds carbonate on the visible surface inside the pool when they interact with:
+A calcium nodule forms when calcium hydroxide (Ca(OH)2) comes out from within a surface due to some sort of weakness, like a small crack, hole, or void.
+These calcium compounds then carbonate on the visible surface inside the pool when they interact with:

-- carbon dioxide (or carbonic acid, which is aqueous carbon dioxide, H2CO3)
+• carbon dioxide (or carbonic acid, which is dissolved carbon dioxide, H2CO3)

 Carbonates can turn calcium compounds into calcium carbonate (CaCO3).
 These deposits will continue to grow out from the weakness in the surface until their source is depleted.
 Some nodules even get large enough to 'ooze' with gravity.
 And just like that, you have a calcium nodule.

-In other words, nodules are not directly caused by water chemistry.
+In other words, calcium nodules are not directly caused by water chemistry.
 Perhaps long-term chemistry can weaken a surface and contribute to the problem over time, but it is not a direct relationship.
+To create these weaknesses in plaster in the first place, there needs to be an issue with the plaster itself.
+In our experience–which is reinforced by the lab studies of core samples–water chemistry alone does not cause these voids/holes/weaknesses.
+Once a weakness is there, aggressive water can make it worse, however.

 Related: Understanding the Langelier Saturation Index (LSI)